heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 #### Stops as connections

-Sometimes, some Stops in the PDFTable are not actual stops, that will be served, but instead show frequently used connections from the previous Stop.
+Sometimes, some Stops in the PDFTable are not actual stops that will be served, but instead show frequently used connections from the previous Stop.
 For example in the figure below, the italized Stops show a different trip to the airport in Frankfurt.
 These connections exist for convenience of the user of the PDF timetable,